IndyCar racer Robert Wickens' frightening crash halts Pocono race

 Wickens, an IndyCar rookie, was attempting to pass Ryan Hunter-Reay on Turn 2 of Lap 6 when the two cars touched while side-by-side.
 That caused Hunter-Reay's car to careen into the wall and Wickens' car was pulled along for the ride.
 Wickens launched over Hunter-Reay's car and sailed into the catchfence, where the tub of his IndyCar spun several times before crashing back onto the track.

-IndyCar spokesman Curt Cavin told race broadcaster NBC Sports Network that Wickens was "awake and alert" and was being takenby helicopter to Lehigh Valley Hospital in Allentown for further treatment.
+IndyCar spokesman Curt Cavin told race broadcaster NBC Sports Network that Wickens was "awake and alert" and was being taken by helicopter to Lehigh Valley Hospital in Allentown for further treatment.

 Drivers James Hinchcliffe, Pietro Fittipaldi and Takuma Sato were also involved in the wreck.
-Hinchcliffe appeared to be in pain and was seen grabbing his wrists as he slowly left his car.
+Hinchcliffe appeared to be in pain and was seen grabbing his wrists as he slowly left his car, but later left the medical tent and told NBCSN that he was on his way to visit Wickens in the hospital.

-Officials said the race would not resume for at least an hour as workers repaired the catch fence.
+Hinchcliffe is a team teammate of Wickens on the all-Canadian Schmidt Peterson Motorsports team.
+The two raced each other as youngsters in Toronto and Hinchcliffe, runner-up on ABC's "Dancing With The Stars" in 2017, helped lure Wickens to IndyCar this season after a successful career in Europe.

+Hinchcliffe survived his own near-fatal accident when a broken part from his car pierced an artery during a 2015 crash at Indianapolis Motor Speedway.
+Hinchcliffe would have bled to death if not for the medical team holding the artery together as it raced him from the track directly to a hospital.

 Sunday's race was the 14th in the 17-race IndyCar season, which is highlighted by the annual Indianapolis 500.